 For those wishing to change their gender marker a new process is now in place that is much simpler for both applicants and medical practitioners / psychs.
 Be sure to note the lowered fee structure:

-- if you are lodging a change of name application at the same time, the fee for a change of name will be $183.00 – total $280.50.
+- if you are lodging a change of name application at the same time, the fee is $286.50.

 Click HERE for a link to the South Australian Government page with full details.

 Click HERE for a quick link to the PDF Application Form.

 Click below to read a letter from the premier regarding the new change.

 Premiers Letter re Birth Cert Amendment May 2017

 Legal Name Change for those born in South Australia

 For those wishing to change their name there is a bit of a process.

 First you need to download the forms and fill them out and then check you have all the required ID documents (it gives you a list of what is needed on the application form).